Skip to main content

 CURE - A Hospital Simulator has received positive reviews from players.
 Most players liked this game for its gameplay but disliked it for its stability.

-CURE - A Hospital Simulator is a multiplayer game with local co-op support.
+CURE - A Hospital Simulator is a single player game with multiplayer and local co-op support.